JoeltheFox/joelthefox.github.io/_posts/2019-03-01-My-Puzzles.md

 -----

 A half-original game is my Weird Bug.
-The [original Weird Bug](https://www.puzzlescript.net/play.html?p=9174930) by Jonah Ostroff is an incomplete puzzle game that is a fun exerpiment for anyone who knows [PuzzleScript](https://www.puzzlescript.net/) or wants to learn.
+The [original Weird Bug](https://www.puzzlescript.net/play.html?p=9174930) by Jonah Ostroff is an incomplete puzzle game that is a fun experiment for anyone who knows [PuzzleScript](https://www.puzzlescript.net/) or wants to learn.
 [My version](https://joel-fox.itch.io/weird-bug) is a complete game based on the original.

 ![Weird Bug](https://joelthefox.github.io/img/WeirdBug.png "The first gem level in Weird Bug")
 How will this shiny gem help you get past the fire ants?